tomlowndes/tomlowndes.github.io/_drafts/2024-06-11-The-death-of-caps-lock.md

 To enhance my love of shortcuts I use and Elgarto Stream Deck [more info]() to launch programs and to access quick shortcuts and automations I use frequently.

-Introducing the Hyper key, a replacement for the caps lock key on any keyboard to add shortcuts to windows to enhahace speed up and make certain shortcuts more ergonomic.
+Introducing the Hyper key, a replacement for the caps lock key on any keyboard to add shortcuts to windows to enhance  speed up and make certain shortcuts more ergonomic.

+## Keybinds

+#### CapsLock Switcher:

+* CapsLock + ` - CapsLock On / Off

+#### Program launcher

+* CapsLock + e - Launch Web search (launches opera and duckduckgo)
+* CapsLock + r - Launch Termius
+* CapsLock +